Glue Ear causes

 Glue ear occurs when liquid is trapped inside your middle ear, and over time it may become thick like glue.

 The medical term for glue ear is otitis media with effusion (OME).

 It’s common in young children and can last for weeks or months, and can affect hearing, speech, learning and behaviour.

-OME is the most common cause of hearing impairment in childhood, where it usually follows an episode of acute otitis media (AOM).
+OME is the most common cause of hearing impairment in childhood, where it usually follows an episode of ear infection such as acute otitis media (AOM).

 If a child becomes less responsive when being spoken to and they don’t have direct eye contact with a parent or teacher, this is possibly a sign of glue ear.
 In the case of smaller children and babies, they may become less responsive to sounds.